bwhitman/onsen/docs/index.md

 ### Safety lecture

 While this looks scary, the wires are all very low current and voltage.
 It should be no more dangerous than plugging an iPhone into a charger.
 The only bad part is safely encased in that big black "PowerSwitch Tail" box, which is screwed tightly shut and insulated.
-But of course, please watch carefully and help out: it does heat up water to really hot temperatures automatically.
+But of course, please watch carefully: it does heat up water to really hot temperatures automatically.
 We've been using ours every day for 2 years now with no incidents, and the eggs are delicious.
 This is a safe thing, but always follow some simple rules to make sure you're _double safe_:

  * Always keep the device unplugged while you're working on it.
 Don't have the USB cable or the Belkin thing plugged in until you're ready to test it.
  * Unplug the power and USB cables if you're moving it.